-Unlike other utilities, the cellular telephone industry does not plan facilities far into the future and analyzes market demand to determine expansion into new service areas.
-There are multiple cellular telephone providers in Thurston County, each of which will be proposing to add new antenna sites over the coming years.
+Unlike other utilities, the cellular telephone industry does not plan facilities far into the future but instead analyzes market demand to determine expansion into new service areas.
+There are multiple cellular telephone providers in Thurston County, and each will be proposing to add new antenna sites over the coming years.

 E. Cable